Sijder/xanzas_lotd/README.md

 Copy the all of the files from the `MO2/Game Folder Files` directory into your game folder.

+#### Setting up NVIDIA Profile Inspector (NVIDIA GPUs Only)

+Navigate to Xanza's LOTD/tools/NVIDIA Profile Inspector.
+Load up nvidiaProfileInspector.exe and use the search bar and navigate to The Elder Scrolls V: Skyrim Special Edition.
+In the new window, in the toolbar at the top is an icon of a box with a green arrow pointing downwards.
+Click on this button, then "Import Profiles" in the drop-down that appears.

+In the window that appears, navigate to and select Skyrim SE Nvidia Inspector Profile.nip.
+The profile is now installed and you can close the program.

 ## Updating

 If this Modlist receives an update please check the Changelog before doing anything.
 Always backup your saves or start a new game after updating.